HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v4.10/security/new-hpovldapgroup.md

 ### -Group &lt;Object&gt;

 Aliases [-g, `-GroupName`, `-name`]
 Directroy Group to add.
-Can either be a string value of a Cononical Name of directory group, or object from `Show-HPOVLdapGroups`.
+Can either be a string value of a Cononical Name of directory group, or object from Show-HPOVLdapGroups.

 | Aliases | g, GroupName, name |
 | :--- | :--- |